Jacob19999/bullet_trajectory/README.md

 C# Script for the use in game engines that simulated a 3D virtual bullet's physical trajectory.
 Bullet class script contains the following features (Allows the user to initialize any bullet of any caliber.)

 <Features>
-This is due to the implementation of drag model (G1, G2, G5, G6, G7, G8, GS) used by the US Army testing data) .
+Implementation of drag model used by the US Army testing data (G1, G2, G5, G6, G7, G8, GS).

-The scrpt implements almost all aspects of bullet trajectory physics: ( Gravity , Drag , Spin Drift , Coriolis , Centripetal , Wind ).
+Most aspects of bullet trajectory physics: ( Gravity , Drag , Spin Drift , Coriolis , Centripetal , Wind ).
 The calculation of these elements are non linear which means a function cannot be used to estimate it's path.
 Each elements as mentioned above has to be calculated in discrete steps that is synced to the frame rate of the game, and its acclearation effects integrated into velocity which is finally integrated into displacement.

 Addational Initial conditions considered: (Firing angle , temperature , pressure , rifle twist , firing azimuth north south referenced , and latitude ).